FTLam11/fronk-tolks/elixir-intro.md

 A FP development workflow:

-* Brute force blobs of code to accomplish some tasks
+* Write code to accomplish some tasks
-* Analyze and extract functions
+* Analyze and extract functions based on pure data
 * Always return new copies of data when mutating data (data is **immutable**)
-* Replace code blobs with function call chains
+* Chain function calls together to transform some input data into output data

 Because functions are written to be pure and isolated, each function can arguably be more easily understood in the absence of side effects.